braedynl/CSE231-020-SS20/GETTING_STARTED.md

 ## Next Steps

-You'll want to download and install [Anaconda](https://www.anaconda.com/products/individual), a software package that include an application called "Spyder".
+You'll want to download and install [Anaconda](https://www.anaconda.com/products/individual), a software package that includes an application called "Spyder".
 Spyder is the code editor that we'll be using for this class.
 Further instructions are in [Lab 00](Lab%2000).

 Chapter exercise, lab, and project submissions are on Mimir.
 In order for your Mimir account to link with our system, you must navigate to the [CSE231 D2L page](https://d2l.msu.edu/d2l/home) and click the Mimir link from there.